If I file an extension to complete my tax return after the IRS deadline, are there any mistakes I should avoid that involve stock compensation income?

 In any tax year, stock compensation income, such as from an NQSO exercise, an ISO or ESPP disqualifying disposition, or the vesting of restricted stock, can raise your income tax and make your return complex.
 For help, see a special section of this website called Reporting Company Stock Sales.

 To gain an automatic six-month extension for the due date of your tax return (October 15), you can use IRS Form 4868, Application For Automatic Extension Of Time To File.
 Alternatively, you can file for an extension through the IRS Free File system.
+If you're a US citizen or resident alien living overseas, or are in the military on duty outside the US, you receive an automatic two-month extension to file your return and pay any amount due without requesting an extension.

 The extension applies only to the filing of your tax return.
 It does not apply to any tax you may owe, which you must pay by the original IRS filing deadline to avoid penalties.